asantone/bookdownTest/docs/02-PVCandSiphon.md

 ---
 # Cutting PVC Pipe and Building a Siphon

-Meeting 2 notes...
+Meeting 2 notes (@author2018)

-Here's a table example:
+Here's a really cool table example:

 Table: (\#tab:unnamed-chunk-1)A table of the first 10 rows of the mtcars data.